aafrinfathma/TASK1-SQL-Schema-and-sample-data/README.md

 ---

 ## 📌 Features
+- Two schema types
+   - One with surrogate keys to maintain faster functionality (CRUD operations) and simpler joins functions.
+   - One with Composite Keys(CK) to eliminate non identifying relationships and to maintain data integrity.
 - Well-structured **relational schema** with key entities:
   - **Startups** (unicorn companies, valuations, HQ locations, status)
   - **Industries** (sectors like fintech, edtech, e-commerce, SaaS, etc.)